alexfunnell-zz/gazelle-deprecated/README.md

 I really wanted to make face montages, so even though they don't have anything to do with photomosaics, here they are!

-Basically this means a GIF of a single person from different photos but all aligned on that person's face.
+Basically, this means a GIF of a single person from different photos but all aligned on that person's face.

 The way it works: